-16.10.1 The Women's Super Series 50 over competition will be played over a series of six matches, with each team playing each other twice.
+16.10.1 The SS20 will be played over a series of twelve matches, with each team playing each other four times.
 The side that achieves the highest aggregate of points at the end of the competition shall be the winners.